Skip to content

 Unitβš“οΈŽ

 The unit tests in the client are managed by QUnit and launched using nightmare, by launching make unit from the browser/test directory.
-The tests are organised in the directory browser/test/QUnit/testFiles.
+The tests are organized in the directory browser/test/QUnit/testFiles.
 The file datatest.js contains a toy dataset that is used in the tests.

 Unit tests can be launched using a real client (instead of nightmare).
 It suffices to open the file testQunit.html.
 In this HTML webpage it is possible to see the coverage.
 It is important that all possible functions are covered by unit tests.
 Having the coverage displayed under Firefox needs to display the webpage using a web server for security reasons.
 Under Chromium/Chrome this should work fine by just opening the webpage.